 - The GetStateSensorReadings command can return readings for multiple state sensors (a PLDM State Sensor that returns more than one set of state information is called a composite state sensor). - State information is returned as a sequence of one to N "stateField" structures.
-The first stateField structure is referred to as the structure for the sensor at offset 0, second is for the sensor at offset 1, and so on. - The same number of stateField structures must be returned and in the same sequence during platform management subsystem operation, regardless of the operational status of the sensors. - Table 40 describes the format of the command.
+The first stateField structure is referred to as the structure for the sensor at offset 0, second is for the sensor at offset 1, and so on. - The same number of stateField structures must be returned and in the same sequence during platform management subsystem operation, regardless of the operational status of the sensors. - Similar to the GetSensorReading command, there is a special return code to indicate that the sensor cannot be manually rearmed at this moment.
+The GetStateSensorReadings allows individual state sets to be rearmed but the sensor can only return a single completion code for the state set composite sensor.
+If any of the individual state set cannot be rearmed for the composite state set sensor, the responder shall return the special CompletionCode value, REARM UNAVAILABLE IN PRESENT STATE. - 2071 Should the requester receive consecutive REARM_UNAVAILABLE_IN_PRESENT_STATE 2072 CompletionCodes, the requester shall execute the InitStateSensor command to reset the state sensor. - 2073 Table 41 describes the format of the command.

-Table 40 - GetStateSensorReadings command format
+Table 41 - GetStateSensorReadings command format